9-8-7-6/cs-notes/parallel programming/part 3: gpu programming.md

     *   NVIDIA GPUs are composed of multiple SMs.
     *   Each SM functions similarly to a SIMD processor.
 *   **Streaming Processors (SPs) / CUDA Cores:**
+    *   Each SM is composed of multiple SPs.
     *   These are the individual datapaths (cores) within an SM.
 *   **SIMT (Single Instruction, Multiple Threads):**
     *   NVIDIA uses the term **SIMT** instead of SIMD to describe its specific execution model.